corinnt/dripseq-peaks/README.md

 If different file names are preferred, this pattern can be changed in the `code/preprocess.sh` file in the function `trim_adaptors_across_reps`.

-3. Uncomment 3 line of `/code/rloop-peaks.sh` (adds /tools directory to system path variable - not needed for Oscar)

-`export PATH=$PATH:~/<path>/<path>/drip-seq/tools`

 3. Run from inside the `drip-seq` directory:

     `./rloop-peaks.sh`

 ## Environment and Dependencies Info:

+The Conda environment `rloops-oscar` allows a user on Oscar to use the necessary packages.
+Once activated, it allows access to the packages `bowtie2`, `macs2`, and `deepTools`.

+The packages `Trimmomatic`, `samtools`, and `bedtools` are already available on Oscar.

 The Conda environment `rloops-x64` allows an M1 Mac to use the packages intended for an x86-64 architecture.
 Once activated, it allows access to the packages `bowtie2`, `macs2`, and `deepTools`.

-The JAR files for Trimmomatic and samtools as well as the executables for bedtools and picard should be added to the `tools/` directory (not committed).

 ## Workflow illustration (in progress)